nlkitai/nlux/README.md

 * **Natural**: The library should be as natural as possible.
 It should be easy to use and understand.
 The user experience should be intuitive and pleasant.
-  No teaching or thinking should be required to use the library.
+  No teaching or thinking should be required to use any UI that is built with NLUX.

 * **Fast**: The library should be as fast as possible.
 It should be fast to load, fast to render, fast to update, fast to respond to user input.